pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 All templates are located in the `empire-bible/templates/legal/` directory and should be reviewed and customized by qualified legal counsel before use.

 **Critical Reminder**: All legal templates in this chapter are provided as starting points for discussion with qualified legal counsel.
 They must be reviewed, customized, and approved by attorneys licensed in the relevant jurisdictions before execution.
-Laws vary by state and change frequentlyâ€”what works in one jurisdiction may not work in another.
+Laws vary by state and change frequently—what works in one jurisdiction may not work in another.

 ---